How does this medication work? What will it do for me?

 Infections: Aldesleukin may increase the risk of getting an infection.
 If you have an indwelling central line or have an existing infection, speak to your doctor about how to prevent infections while using this medication.
 If you develop any signs or symptoms of an infection (e.g., fever, cough, chest pain, difficult or painful urination, or skin redness, warmth, or swelling), contact your doctor.

-Kidney function: This medication can affect kidney function and should not be used by people with kidney disease or decreased kidney function.
+Kidney function: Decreased kidney function or kidney disease may cause this medication to build up in the body, causing side effects.
+This medication also affects kidney function and should not be used by people with kidney disease or decreased kidney function.
 Your doctor will monitor your kidney function during treatment with aldesleukin with blood tests.

 Liver function: This medication can affect liver function and should not be used by people with liver disease or decreased liver function.
 Your doctor will monitor your liver function during treatment with aldesleukin with blood tests.
 Report any signs of liver damage such as darkening urine, pale stools, or yellow skin or eyes to your doctor as soon as possible.